-1. A buffer of not less than 50 feet (unless reduced by Bowie City Council) shall be provided on the perimeter of the site for protection of neighboring lower-density residential areas and vacant land.
+- 1. A buffer of not less than 50 feet (unless reduced by Bowie City Council) shall be provided on the perimeter of the site for protection of neighboring lower-density residential areas and vacant land. - 2.
+If fire protection facilities are not adequate at the time of development of any midrise or high-rise residential units, those units shall be equipped with sprinkler systems approved by the Fire Department. - 3.
+The specific design plan for Parcel 9 shall provide significant alternative landscape treatment to mitigate the loss of the 7.5+ acre tree stand. - 4.
+All commercial building shall be fully sprinkled in accordance with NFPA Standard 13 and all applicable County laws. - 5.
+Landscaping and tree plantings shall be provided and maintained on both sides of MD 197 within the Maryland State Highway Administration right-of-way for the entire frontage of Parcel N, an amount equal to a minimum of three acres. - 6.
+Appropriate landscaping shall be provided and maintained for any surface parking area south of the eastern mall entrance.

-- 2. If fire protection facilities are not adequate at the time of development of any midrise or high-rise residential units, those units shall be equipped with sprinkler systems approved by the Fire Department. - 3.
-The comprehensive design plan staging shall assure that the regional mall is developed concurrent with the peripheral commercial areas. - 4.
-The specific design plan for Parcel 9 shall provide significant alternative landscape treatment to mitigate the loss of the 7.5+ acre tree stand. - 5.
-All commercial building shall be fully sprinkled in accordance with NFPA Standard 13 and all applicable County laws. - 6.
-Landscaping and tree plantings shall be provided and maintained on both sides of MD 197 within the Maryland State Highway Administration right-of-way for the entire frontage of Parcel N, an amount equal to a minimum of three acres. - 7.
-Appropriate landscaping shall be provided and maintained for any surface parking area south of the eastern mall entrance. - 8.
-Conditions concerning additional landscaping, screening, or buffering being provided and maintained, and/or dedication of land by the owner, which conditions are mutually agreed upon by the owner and the City by September 6, 1988, shall be attached as conditions of this Ordinance. - 9.
-A 100-foot buffer shall be maintained along the Stratton Property and access shall be constructed on the subject property, in order to provide public access to the Stratton Property.
-This condition shall remain in effect until such time as (1) the residential use of the Stratton Property ceases; or (2) the Stratton property is purchased by the applicant in this case. - 10.
-At the time of comprehensive design plan and specific design plan, development for Lot 6 shall be reviewed in context with surrounding development, including but not limited to, density, scale, and massing, in order to provide appropriate transitions to the proposed development. - 11.
-If a determination is made at the time of comprehensive design plan, based on the proposed total density, that the dedication of public parkland and public recreational facilities are insufficient, additional on-site and/or off-site dedication of public parkland and/or public recreational facilities shall be provided to satisfactorily meet the recreational needs of the additional dwelling units. - 12.
+- 7. Conditions concerning additional landscaping, screening, or buffering being provided and maintained, and/or dedication of land by the owner, which conditions are mutually agreed upon by the owner and the City by September 6, 1988, shall be attached as conditions of this Ordinance. - 8.
+At the time of comprehensive design plan and specific design plan, development for Lot 6 shall be reviewed in context with surrounding development, including but not limited to, density, scale, and massing, in order to provide appropriate transitions to the proposed development. - 9.
+If a determination is made at the time of comprehensive design plan, based on the proposed total density on Lot 6, that the dedication of public parkland and public recreational facilities are insufficient, additional on-site and/or off-site dedication of public parkland and/or public recreational facilities shall be provided to satisfactorily meet the recreational needs of the additional dwelling units on Lot 6. - 10.
 The redevelopment of Lot 6 shall include connections to existing open space and trails systems.